 Being a cultural city, Pune has always boasted of art, history and architecture throughout the ages.
 From Shivaji Maharaj to Peshwa and then the fight for Independence, much of Pune’s history is captured and showcased through several different avenues.

 When it comes to museums, Pune doesn’t fall short of them.
-We have various museums which display some magnificent items which you honestly need to check out right now!
+The city has various museums which display some magnificent items which you explore as soon as possible!
 Give this a read and make some plans with your friends/family to visit these six places!

 This one’s for the photography enthusiasts!
 Long before digital cameras and DSLRs changed the photography scene, we had the traditional cameras which almost blinded us with its flash.
 Mr Farid Shaikh’s museum boasts of almost 2000 cameras!
 The Novelty, one of the oldest cameras to be invented, is also available to see in this museum!